-1. Confidential files function (TSF_FCF):
+1. Confidential file function (TSF FCF):

 This TSF provides password protection to image data that a user stored as a confidential file in the MFD and allows operations (such as printing) after password authentication on the operation panel or via the Web.